Hoyasumii/avengers-endgame/README.md

 [Nebula (2014) throws a punch straight at Present Nebula.
 Gamora (2014) walks into the room.]

-NEBULA: You can stop t
+NEBULA: You can stop th